mpaguilar/msa-toy/DOCSTRINGS.md

 Identify contradictory claims in the working memory.

 Args:
-    memory: The working memory containing facts to check for conflicts
+    memory: The working memory containing facts to check for conflicts.

 Returns:
     A list of detected conflicts with details about contradictory facts.